Pousada de Cascais

 - Airport (30km)

-Pousada de Cascais - Historical citadel fortress
+Pousada de Cascais - 5-star hotel in historical citadel fortress

 Spring 2012 saw the birth of this new Pousada in the iconic citadel of Cascais.
 Based upon the restoration of the ancient Fortress, this project continues the concept of the new generation of Pousadas (Viseu, Estói and Oporto), properties in unique locations and impressive, larger architectural projects.
 The Pousada has been developed by the architects Gonçalo Byrne and David Sinclair and has followed strict criteria in terms of environmental sustainability and is in keeping with its surroundings.

-This luxurious Pousada is a great example of ancient meeting modern.
+This luxurious 5-star Pousada is a great example of ancient meeting modern.
 It offers wonderful sea views and is situated near to the centre of Cascais and only a short distance from Lisbon, making it an ideal base for exploring the city and the surrounding area.

 In March 2014 the Pousada de Cascais opened its Cidadela Art District, an innovative project comprising of six art galleries, site specific interventions, author rooms, and Open Studios where guests can observe artists during their creative processes.